ANNIE'S NONTOXIC FLY SPRAY RECIPE

 Whether you use a small spray bottle or a large garden sprayer, the RATIO is still the same.

-In your container, pour 1/4 (by volume) Organic Cleaner, or 1/8 Concentrated organic cleaner.
-Add some Citronella, Lavender, or Eucalyptus Oil, several drops in a small sprayer, a tablespoon in the 3 gallon sprayer.
+or 1/8 2x Strength Organic Concentrate Add some Citronella, Lavender, or Eucalyptus Oil, several drops in a small sprayer, a tablespoon in the 3 gallon sprayer.

 Citronella oil can be found in most health food stores.
 I buy it in 8 oz. bottles online.
 (Here is some extra information about citronella oil, and the plants from which it is made.
 I am on a ''hunt'' for a great source of Pyrethrum to use in my Homemade Nontoxic Fly Spray, but so far have found nothing suitable for horse care.)
-Lavender Oil is another excellent insect repellent, though some reports have indicated that Eucalyptus oil is the most effective in herbal repellents, and lasted as long as low concentrations of DEET!!

 In the past, I have tried the Concentrate alone, and the Oils alone, and they worked ok.
 But the combination somehow works the very best!